 The process of hiring freelance writers is one beast, but hiring an editor is a whole separate process.
 Editors need a sharp eye, a firm handle on your brand’s voice, and the ability to make changes at a moment’s notice.
 They also need to be up to speed on various writing styles, grammatical tenses, and formatting.
 As the last person to have eyes on a piece before it’s produced and published, it’s not a stretch to say editors need to be perfect in their execution.

 But, how do you find this elusive, perfect editor for your content?
-Our guide will help you find and hire the best editors for your content team.
+In this guide, we’ll break down:

 How To Hire An Editor